Analysis

 Immediate effects

-In the short run, it lowered tariff barriers, removed many French prohibitions and made increased bilateral trade easier.
+In the short run, it lowered tariff barriers, removed many French prohibitions and facilitated an increase in bilateral trade.
+That already matters because it visibly altered the framework of exchange between two of Europe's principal economies.

 Medium-term effects

 Recent economic literature treats it as a central part of the first wave of globalisation.
-The studies commonly cited show that:
+The studies commonly cited in the literature show that:

 Network effects